Kitura/Package-Builder/README.md

 Features of this repository:

-1. If you need a specific verison of Swift to be used.
-Place that version in a .swift-version file in the root level of our repository
+1. If you need a specific verison of Swift to be used, place that version in a .swift-version file in the root level of your repository
-2. If you need a special swift compile line, other than the normal swift build.
-Need to place a .swift-build-linux or .swift-build-macOS in the root level of your repository with the exact compile line for the OS needed.
-Please make these files executable so they can be executed.
+2. If you need a special swift compile line, place a .swift-build-linux or .swift-build-macOS file in the root level of your repository with the exact compile line for the OS needed.